 The cool thing about Moab is that visitors can find a place to stay on any budget.
 If planning a visit during the high seasons, we definitely recommend booking places to stay in advance.
 Since Moab is a small community, accommodations tend to fill up fast during the high tourist season.

-Below are budget-friendly camping options to check out on your visit to Moab:
+Below are great camping options to check out on your visit to Moab:

-Below are mid-range hotel options to check out:
+Below are fun mid-range hotel options with pools to check out in town:

 With Moab, Utah, being in the arid Southwest, it tends to have lots of sunshine.
-This makes it a pleasant destination to visit year-round.
-Moab in the spring and summer makes for a great road trip!
+This makes it pleasant to visit year-round.

 We think the best time to visit Moab is from mid-March to early June, and then mid-September until early November.